oscarkfpang/project1_navigation/README.md

 ### Introduction

+This is the implementation of the Project 1 - Navigation.

+A Deep Q-Network RL agent is trained to collect yellow bananas in a Unity virtual environment.

-This is the actual running of the DQN agent.
+This is the actual running of the DQN agent after training.

-![Trained Agent][image1]
+![Trained DQN Agent][image1]

+### Reward and Action

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.